Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/README.md

 > **Note** - In case you prefer an implementation without 3rd party library dependencies, have a look at [this sister project](https://github.com/Azure/azure-sdk-for-sap-odata) deploying to Azure Functions.

+> **Note** - Looking for SAP Cloud SDK for Java?
+See [this annoucement](https://blogs.sap.com/2023/11/02/sap-btp-innovations-for-an-optimized-development-experience-teched-2023/) by SAP on the open-sourcing schedule in Q4/2023.

 ## Features ⚙️

 Implementations using the approach described by this repos expand the [feature scope](https://sap.github.io/cloud-sdk/docs/overview/cloud-sdk-feature-matrix) of SAP's Cloud SDK for JavaScript to Azure PaaS apps.